 In preparing the organization's financial statements, management is required to make estimates and assumptions that affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities at the date of the financial statements and reported amounts of revenue and expenses during the year.
 Actual results could differ from these estimates.

-These financial statements include estimates for valuation of long term investments, amortization of capital assets, accrued expenses and allocation for administration salaries and costs between departments.
+These financial statements include estimates for amortization of capital asset and accrued expenses and allocation for administration salaries and costs between departments.

 3. CAPITAL ASSETS